KITCHEN DESIGN PROCESS

 Initial Design Consultation:

-Revisions to Schematic Design:
+Revisions to Preliminary Design:

 We will begin to revise the design based on your feedback from the initial design presentation.
 A conceptual plan will begin to emerge and this will provide us with the information we need to start developing a design package.
-From here we will compile elements from previous designs options and refine until we have the final schematic layout.
+From here we will compile elements from previous designs options and refine until we have the final approved layout.

 Trade Partner Walkthrough: